realnews-gateway/realnews-gateway-core/modules/anonymous-bbs/README.md

 The BBS follows these principles:

+### Account-Based Control, Pseudonymous Exposure
+    - Accounts exist for access control and abuse prevention
+    - Public-facing identity is always pseudonymous
+    - No real user information appears in messages or public APIs

-### Anonymity by Design
+### Anonymity in Public Space
-    - No accounts
-    - No persistent identifiers
+    - No public account IDs
-    - No IP or device metadata stored
+    - No IP or device metadata stored with messages
+    - Pseudonyms are system-generated and non-identifying

 ### Minimal Metadata
-    - Only message body and optional tags
+    - Only message body, pseudonymous identity, and coarse timestamps
-    - Timestamps are coarse-grained or randomized
+    - Timestamps may be bucketed or jittered
-    - No client-side identifiers
+    - No client-side identifiers in public data

 ### Censorship Resistance
-    - Region-aware routing
+    - Region-aware routing and replication
-    - Multi-path replication
+    - Multi-path delivery
-    - Integration with fallback transports
+    - Integration with fallback transports and VPN access layer

 ### Low Bandwidth Operation
     - Compact message formats